 Administered by the William Wayne Justice Center for Public Interest Law, Justice Corps fellowships are awarded each spring to graduating students and alumni currently serving as judicial clerks.
 Fellows are selected by a faculty committee based on the potential impact of the proposed work and the demonstrated capacity of the applicant and the sponsoring organization to succeed in meeting the project goals.
 The number of fellowships available varies from year to year.

-Julius Glickman Fellowship and G. Rollie White Fellowship applications are due by noon Monday, February 9, 2015.
-For application information, see:
+Julius Glickman Fellowship and G. Rollie White Fellowship 2015 application period is now closed.
+For sample application information, see: